AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ## Creating, Viewing, or Updating a Consolidated Table

-If you are interested in adding a consolidated table to your Data Warehouse, contact [!DNL MBI] [support](../guide-overview.md).
+If you are interested in adding a consolidated table to your Data Warehouse, contact [!DNL Commerce Intelligence] [support](../guide-overview.md).

 >[!NOTE]
 >
->Because consolidated tables are not viewable in the `Data Warehouse Manager`, viewing and updating these tables can only be done by [!DNL MBI] support.
+>Because consolidated tables are not viewable in the `Data Warehouse Manager`, viewing and updating these tables can only be done by [!DNL Commerce Intelligence] support.